jeffreykegler/old_kollos/notes/misc/strand.md

 [ *Corrected to here* ]

-[ *From here on out this discussion has problems.*
-The basis idea is correct, I believe, but a lot of the details that follow are missing or wrong. ]

-Our connector grammar, `g-conn`, consists of

-* All the rules from `g1`, except for the start rule.

-* All the connector suffix rules.

-* All the connector start rules.

-The start symbol for `g-conn` is the connector start symbol, `Start-C`.

-## Connector lexemes
+## Nucleobases

 As the name suggests,
-the connector lexemes will play a big role in connecting our parses.
+the nucleobase symbols will play a big role in connecting our strands.
-For this purpose, we will want to define a notion: the *connector lexeme of a dotted rule*.
+For this purpose, we will want to define a notion: the *nucleobase of a dotted rule*.
 Dotted rules, as a reminder, are rules with a
 "current location" marked with a dot.
 For example,